QAnon: Slogans and vocabulary

 The spread of QAnon has been accompanied by a series of slogans, catchphrases, buzzwords and hashtags that helped boost its popularity and online presence.
 Terms like the cabal or the Storm, and Q's recurring phrases like "Trust the plan" or "Enjoy the show" are among the most popular.
 Q's "drops" are also known as "crumbs" (Q has used the term) or "breadcrumbs".
 In turn, followers of the conspiracy who analyze these posts have called themselves "bakers" who assemble the "crumbs" to make "dough", or "bread", as they weave the clues into a better understanding of the narrative.

 One early rallying cry among QAnon followers was "Follow the White Rabbit".
 A popular QAnon slogan is "Where we go one, we go all" (frequently abbreviated as "WWG1WGA"), (Note: Derived from the 1996 film White Squall and sometimes misattributed to John F. Kennedy.) first used by Q in April 2018.
 The phrase "Do your own research" (or "Do the research") encourages people to look for "clues" that will confirm QAnon narratives.
 "Q sent me" has been a declaration of "allegiance" to Q.

 Other common phrases in QAnon parlance include "white hat" (a Trump supporter), "black hat" (someone in league with the deep state), "Great Awakening" (the point at which the public wakes up to the truth), "red pill" (Note: A reference to The Matrix, like the "Follow the White rabbit" slogan.) ("taking the red pill" means achieving QAnon awareness), or "sheeple" (a disparaging term for people who believe the mainstream media narrative).
 "17anon" has sometimes been used as an alternative spelling of QAnon (Q being the 17th letter of the alphabet) and a way of circumventing social media algorithms.

 Derivative elements

+Conspiracy theories have long been present in United States politics, including those promoted by right-wing groups like the John Birch Society.
 As it incorporates elements from many other conspiracy theories, QAnon displays similarities with previous narratives, imagery and moral panics, whether political or religious in nature.
 In Salon, Matthew Rozsa wrote that QAnon may best be understood as an example of what historian Richard Hofstadter called "The Paranoid Style in American Politics", the title of his 1964 essay on religious millenarianism and apocalypticism.
 Like Pizzagate, QAnon has some resemblance to the Satanic panic of the 1980s, when hundreds of daycare workers were falsely accused of abusing children.